lambda-music/lambda-music/readme.md

 - [Pulsar](./workspace/pulsar/readme.md )
-  Pulsar is the main component of this application; Pulsar bridges between three components Metro, KawaPad and Kawa  in order to implement the accessibility to JackAudio from Lisp Scheme.
+  Pulsar is the main component of this application; Pulsar bridges between three components Metro, KawaPad and Kawa  in order to implement the accessibility to JackAudio from Scheme.

 ### Compilation ###